jfut/ganeti-rpm/doc/install-rhel.md

 ## Optional cluster configurations

-The settings using the `gnt-cluster` command are global settings that are reflected in all instances.
-You can override the setting values for individual instance using the `gnt-instance` command.
+Settings configured with the `gnt-cluster` command are global and apply to every instance.
+Override specific values per instance with the `gnt-instance` command.

 ### Enable user shutdown: --user-shutdown